Sustainability is important to us as a company.

 Power – Chipboard products can then be used for generating heat and power finally releasing the carbon back into the atmosphere.
 The growing forest will again fix the carbon completing the cycle.

-We use minimal packaging ob our products.
-Employees are encouraged to be environmentally sensitive recycling paper, cardboard and plastic wherever possible.
+We use minimal packaging on our products.
+Employees are encouraged to be environmentally sensitive recycling paper, cardboard, plastic and wherever possible car share.